bhdl/bhdl/docs/reference.md

 # BHDL API Documents

-You include the library via
+You can use the library via

 ```lisp
 (require bhdl)